klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 $ cp /path/to/new/kscn /path/to/original/kscn
 ```

 You may restart the ServiceChain node after the upgrade.
-However, if you are planning the activate a hard fork in the ServiceChain, you have to keep the ServiceChain nodes down.
+However, if you are planning to activate hard fork in the ServiceChain, you have to keep the ServiceChain nodes down.
 Refer to the [Hard Fork](#hard-fork) for instructions of ServiceChain hard fork.

 ```bash
 $ kscnd start